HDR/MBC3-Flashcart/readme.md

-MBC3 Flashcart based on retroreboot's cartridge that uses 0603 components (while based on the RetroReboot carts, these are completely redesigned from the ground up)
+MBC3 Flashcart based on retroreboot's cartridge that uses 0603 components (while based on the RetroReboot carts, these are completely redesigned from the ground up in kicad)

 If you want a 4MB cart check out my new [MBC30 flashcart repo](https://github.com/HDR/MBC30-Flashcart)